abdirashidexe/finalProject301/README.md

 - Filters
 - Intuitive rerouting.
 Logo, empty filters.
 - Validation.
 Spoofing does not result in anything going through.
-- infinite expandability.
+- Expandability potential is huge
 - Admin Page lists all orders.
-- Shopping carts belong to each individual user.
-No overlap.
+- Shopping carts belong to each individual user (no overlap)

 # limitations